Home PageAbout MIRContact MIR

 "There is something much deeper than Hands-Only that MIR is tapping into, and I do believe I can touch and use the tools to get the best treatment program in town," said Tea as she wielded the DRUMmer on a recipient of treatment.

-"I am so proud to be affiliated with Zachary and his school," stated Dr. Alfred Obes, MD (retired).
-Reflexologist Obes has attained his Doctor of Reflexology Diploma in July 2006 and continues to sit on the MIR Advisory Board.
+"I am so proud to be affiliated with Zachary and his school," stated Dr. Alfred Obes, MD (retired), DR. Reflexologist Obes attained his MIRCCB Doctor of Reflexology Diploma in July 2006 and continued to sit on the MIR Advisory Board until his untimely death.

 Meet Dr. Obes